 The primary objective of this study is to test the hypothesis that the three-year overall survival in high-risk operable patients with Stage I NSCLC is greater in patients who undergo SAbR as compared to standard sublobar resection (SR).

-- Hiran C. Fernando, M.D., Thoracic/General Surgery, Boston Medical Center
+- Hiran C. Fernando, M.D., Director of Thoracic Surgery, Allegheny General Hospital

 - Robert Timmerman, M.D., FASTRO, Radiation Oncologist, Radiation Oncology, UT Southwestern Medical Center (UTSW)

 - Sarah Hardee Neufeld, Management Analyst, Radiation Oncology, UTSW, Sarah.Hardee@utsouthwestern.edu

 - Vaidehi Chemburkar, Research Study Coordinator, Radiation Oncology, UTSW, Vaidehi.Chemburkar@UTSouthwestern.edu